TheUnshackled1/TheUnshackled1/README.md

 # 🐐 John Tyrone P. Coronel
 **`Currently a 3rd Year Student at Carlos Hilado Memorial State University`**
+---

 ## About Me
--I’m a student developer passionate about building systems that make work simpler and more efficient.
+I’m a student developer passionate about building systems that make work simpler and more efficient.

--I enjoy turning ideas into working applications and continuously learning new technologies along the way.
+I enjoy turning ideas into working applications and continuously learning new technologies along the way.

--Right now, I’m focused on strengthening my programming skills, exploring web development and building real-world projects to prepare for a career in tech.
+Right now, I’m focused on strengthening my programming skills, exploring web development and building real-world projects to prepare for a career in tech.

 # 🧰 Languages and Tools